risc0/risc0/website/api_versioned_docs/version-0.20/zkvm/optimization.md

 **Start by applying general techniques and best practices for optimizing your code.**

 [The Rust Performance Book][perf-book] is great resource.
-It’s not very long, it covers a range of topics important to performance, and gives applicable advice for optimization.
+It's not very long, it covers a range of topics important to performance, and gives applicable advice for optimization.
 If you are new to optimization, or new to Rust, we recommend you read this guide.

-### Don’t assume, measure.
+### Don't assume, measure.

 Performance is complex, in the zkVM as on a physical CPU.
-Don’t assume you know what the bottlenecks are.
+Don't assume you know what the bottlenecks are.
 Measure and experiment.

-If you make a function 100x faster (or ∞x faster) but it only takes 1% of your execution time, you’ll see less than 1% improvement in performance.
-This is generally referred to as [Amdahl’s Law][amdhal], and practically it means you shouldn't waste your time optimizing something that's not the taking a significant portion of execution time.
+If you make a function 100x faster (or ∞x faster) but it only takes 1% of your execution time, you'll see less than 1% improvement in performance.
+This is generally referred to as [Amdahl's Law][amdhal], and practically it means you shouldn't waste your time optimizing something that's not the taking a significant portion of execution time.